kennycha/animating-tool-with-babylonjs/README.md

 ## Description

-You can use files with extensions of .fbx, .glb and .glft.
+You can use fbx and glb(glTF) format files.

-The scene will not re-rendered even after new file is loaded, on purpose.
+The scene will not be re-rendered even after new file is loaded, on purpose.

 It will take seconds for loading .fbx file.
-(Because of the usage of the api communication.)
+(Because of the api communication)

 ## How to use